Malcolm R. Bullock, M.D., Ph.D.

 - Vaughan J, Bullock R, Cellular and Vascular Pathophysiology of Stroke.
 In: Stroke Therapy: Basic, Preclinical, and Clinical Directions.
 Ed: Miller L.P.
 (Raven).

 Dr. Ross Bullock is presently a Professor at the Department of Neurological Surgery at the University of Miami, Miller School of Medicine.
 He also serves as the Director of Clinical Neurotrauma at Jackson Memorial Hospital.
-He has the distinction of being the only physician to have served as both President of the U.S. National Neurotrauma Society and later as Chairman of the Trauma Section of the American Association of Neurological Surgeons.
+He served as both President of the U.S. National Neurotrauma Society and as Chairman of the Trauma Section of the American Association of Neurological Surgeons.
 He has been Principal Investigator of an NINDS Program Project Grant (Mitochondrial Dysfunction in Traumatic Brain Injury (TBI)) and an RO1 on Endogenous Stem Cell Regeneration in TBI.

 Dr. Bullock’s research interests include pathomechanisms of TBI, neuroprotection trials, neuromonitoring, and the role of stem cells in regeneration and repair.
 He has co-authored four sets of management guidelines, four books, and over 250 papers.
 His clinical interests include vascular and general neurosurgery, as well as TBI management.